DanielAmedume/VerletSimulation/README.md

 # VerletSimulation
-Physics simulation using verlet integration
+Physics simulation in python using verlet integration